jbcpollak/automerge-action/README.md

   PR's body, use the first capturing subgroup from this regex as the commit message.
 Can be used to separate content that should go with the commit into the code base's history from boilerplate associated with the PR (licensing notices, check lists, etc).
-For example, `(.*)^---` would keep everything up until the first 3-dash line (horizontal rule in MarkDown) from the commit message.
+For example, `(.*)^---` will include everything up until the first 3-dash line (horizontal rule in MarkDown) in the commit message.
 The default value is empty, which disables this feature.

 - `MERGE_FILTER_AUTHOR`: When set, only pull requests raised by this author